 To get to the Grand Canyon consider taking the train from Williams and skip the headache of driving.

 The south entrance of the Grand Canyon is a 90-minute drive from Flagstaff.
 Google map directions here.
-Or better yet take the train out of Williams which is only a
+Or better yet take the train out of Williams which is only a 40 minute drive.

 Cost: $35 per vehicle

-Sedona deserves at least a day or two to check out but if you don’t have
+Sedona deserves at least a day or two to check out but if you don’t have time it’s just a short drive from Flagstaff.
+The drive itself down historic Route 89 is worth the trip alone.

 As you get into Sedona you will be taken back by the immense rock formations that jut up right in town.
 Every direction you look is an intense and dramatic scene.